 This relay shield is also compatible with a 418MHz Key Fob receiver (Part Number: PKFR), allowing your Particle Electron to receive and process remote Key Fob commands up to 750 feet away.
 Up to 40 remote controls may be associated to the PKFR.
 Program your Particle Electron to control relays in any way you can imagine through the use of a remote Key Fob.
 Compatible with 1, 2, 3, 4, 5, and 8-Button MS Series Key Fobs from Linx Technologies.

-All relays on this device are of the SPDT variety, providing 3 connections to each relay: Common, Normally Closed, and Normally Open.
+This controller has one SPDT relay on the circuit board, providing 3 connections to the relay: Common, Normally Closed, and Normally Open.
 The Common connection is always connected to the Normally Closed connection when the relay is off.
 When the relay switches on, the Common connection is disconnected from the Normally Closed and Connected to the Normally Open.
 External loads may be wired to be off all the time and turn on when the relay turns on.
 Optionally, external loads may be wired to be on all the time, with the external load switching off when the relay is activated.
-Relays are rated at for Low-Power Signals up to 1 Amp at 12VDC or 120VAC.
-Relays are controlled using the MCP230xx Series Programmable GPIO Port Expanders from Microchip Technology.
-Relays are controlled by a MCP23008 Relay Shield using GPIO0:3, GPIO4:7 are available for user interface via screw terminals.
-Controlling on-board relays is easy: Set GPIO0:3 as Digital Outputs.
-Next, set the on/off status of GPIO0:3 to activate the corresponding relays.
-LEDs indicate the status of on-board relays.
-All of these operations are handled for you when using the drivers supplied in our GitHub repository (DcubeTechVentures).
+The on-board relay is rated at 20 Amps 250VAC or 20 Amps at 24VDC.
+The on-board relay is controlled using the MCP230xx Series Programmable GPIO Port Expanders from Microchip Technology.
+The relay is controlled by a MCP23008 Relay Shield using GPIO0, GPIO 1:7 are available for user interface via screw terminals.
+Controlling the on-board relay is easy: Set GPIO0 as a Digital Output.
+Next, set the on/off status of GPIO0 to activate the relay.
+A LED indicates the status of the on-board relay.
+All of these operations are handled for you when using the drivers supplied in our GitHub repository (dcubestore.com).
 Induction suppression capacitors are strongly advised for inductive switching applications (anything that generates a magnetic field).
 Induction suppression capacitors will prolong the life of the relays and help prevent malfunctions when switching high voltages.
 Particle Electron not included.